wduquette/joe/mdbook/src/extending/packages.md

 ## Library Packages vs. Component Packages

-Reusable libraries, such as Joe's standard library, are usually defined as `Package` subclasses, as shown here.
+Reusable libraries, such as Joe's standard library, are usually defined as `JoePackage` subclasses, as shown here.

 Often, though, a particular component, e.g., `joe test`, will define a component-specific package of code, which is installed automatically by the component into the component's own instance of `Joe`.
-In this case the component might or might not define an explicit `Package` subclass, as the `Package` is primarily a convenient way for a client to install reusable bindings.
+In this case the component might or might not define an explicit `JoePackage` subclass, as the `JoePackage` is primarily a convenient way for a client to install reusable bindings.

 However, the component API should still be thought of as a package, and